RedwoodSoccer

 Redwood Junior Soccer League

-969G Edgewater Blvd., Suite 110
+969G Edgewater Blvd., Suite 110 Foster City, CA 94404

 The Fall season is the principal soccer season.
 It starts in early September and runs through early December.
 Many teams also play in the Spring season.
-The Spring season starts in Late March and runs through early June.
+The Spring season starts in late March and runs through early June.
 Spring season is less formal and is considered a developmental period.
 Many teams will practice year round and participate in tournaments.